Sliced beets

 While beets have been used medicinally for centuries, it is important to note that more research is needed to fully understand the potential health benefits of beets.
 However, beets are a nutritious and delicious addition to any diet, and they may provide a variety of health benefits when consumed in moderation.

-In conclusion, the history of beets for medicinal use dates back centuries, with various cultures utilizing the root of the beet plant to treat a wide range of health conditions.
-Today, beets are widely recognized for their numerous health benefits and are a popular choice for those looking to improve their overall health and well-being.
+In conclusion, the history of beets for medicinal use dates back centuries, with various cultures utilizing the root of the beet plant for health.
+Today, beets are widely recognized for their numerous health benefits and are a popular choice for overall health and well-being.

 Herbal Roots Organic Beet Root supplement has 1500mg of pure beet root powder and nothing else!